codesenju/movie_db/README.md

 </p>
 <br>

-  - After successfully executing the last command you can check if you have a container instance of db2 is running by executing the following command:
+  - After successfully executing the last command you can check if you have a container instance of db2 running by executing the following command:

 ```bash
 docker ps